SneakyPeet/whats-that-function/_functions/clojure.core/conj-peek-pop.md

 Peek will return the item at the end of the vector.
 This behaves the same as the last function, but is much more efficient.

-Pop then removes the last item.
+Pop will remove the last item.

 ```clojure
 (def a [1 2 3])